GET-UNKNOWN-ERR0R/expose-local-with-shellscript/README.md

 # Expose Local or Remote Server by tunneling

 This Bash script allows you to expose a local or remote web server to the internet.
-The script prompts you to input a URL,PORT and then sets up a tunnel to make the server accessible publicly.
+The script prompts you to input a URL and then sets up a tunnel to make the server accessible publicly.

 ## Prerequisites